 Similar to other Google My Business features, the messaging functionality is not well promoted.

-It is available in the Google My Business app but most of the account managers do not use it or are not familiar still with the existence of the app.
+It is available in the Google My Business app, but most of the account managers do not use it or are still not familiar with the existence of the app.

-But Google is making progress on that front and beginning this year has provided the same mobile app chat option, inside the desktop dashboard.
+But Google is making progress on that front and, beginning this year, has provided the same mobile app chat option inside the desktop dashboard.

 Here is how Chat on Google Maps works: